danielknng/zd-ticket-portal/README.md

 - Smart caching for better performance
 - File upload with drag-and-drop support

-### GitHub Project Structure

-This repository follows GitHub's best practices with comprehensive documentation and templates:

-- **[CONTRIBUTING.md](CONTRIBUTING.md)** - Detailed contribution guidelines and development setup
-- **[SECURITY.md](SECURITY.md)** - Security policy and vulnerability reporting process
-- **[LICENSE.md](LICENSE.md)** - Creative Commons Attribution-NonCommercial-ShareAlike 4.0 License
-- **Issue Templates** - Standardized bug reports and feature requests in `.github/ISSUE_TEMPLATE/`
-- **Comprehensive README** - Complete setup instructions and technical documentation

 ### Important: Module Requirements

 **This project uses ES6 modules and requires a web server** - it cannot be opened directly by double-clicking the HTML file.

-> **Need the legacy version?** Check the [`legacy`](https://github.com/DanielKng/zd-ticket-portal/tree/legacy) branch for a version that opens directly in browsers.
+> **Don't want npx or a webserver?** Check the [`legacy`](https://github.com/DanielKng/zd-ticket-portal/tree/legacy) branch for a version that opens directly in browsers, locally.
 Same functionality, but this modern version provides cleaner, more maintainable code.

 To run the project locally for testing: